mstksg/inCode/copy/entries/machines-2.md

 treat Autos the same way we treat functions?
 And reason about them the same way, think about them using the same logic?

-What is the *essense* of function-like-ness?
+What is the *essence* of function-like-ness?

-The Essense of Function-like-ness
+The Essence of Function-like-ness
 ---------------------------------

-I'm going to introduce some formality and call things "function-like-things" *morphisms*.
+I'm going to introduce some formality and call things "function-like-things" *morphisms* (with some laws).
 Sometimes you'll see them called "arrows", but this is a slightly loaded word as there is an Arrow typeclass in Haskell that doesn't exactly refer to the same thing.

-Here is my claim: the "essense" of this functionlikeness is their ability to *compose* and "chain", and the *nature* of that composition process.
+Here is my claim: the "essence" of this functionlikeness is their ability to *compose* and "chain", and the *nature* of that composition process.

 That is, if you have a morphism `f` from `a` to `b`, and a morphism `g` from